toddgaunt/bastionburrow.com/README.md

   Digital Ocean droplet
 - renew-cert.sh: Renews the x.509 certificate issued by Let's Encrypt.
 This should be run every couple of months, but should eventually be replaced with just certbot, which I'm not sure why it isn't working properly.
+UPDATE: certbot is working properly, however the server doesn't reload the newly issued certificates automatically